ibm-cloud-docs/discovery-data/contentminerapp.md

 {:go: .ph data-hd-programlang='go'}
 {:video: .video}

-# Using the Content Mining application
+# Using the deployed Content Mining application
 {: #contentminerapp}

 The {{site.data.keyword.discoveryfull}} Content Mining application is an analytical tool that helps you discover hidden insights by analyzing anomalies, trends, and relationships in your documents.